 The investigator interviewed the facility Director of Nursing at dinner time on April 19, 2018 and asked “how often the glucometer should be disinfected and what should be used to disinfect it.”
 The Director replied, “the glucometer should be cleaned after each use, and a disinfectant wipe should be used to clean it.”

 The investigator asked the Director “how often a nurse should wash her hands from passing medications.”
 The Director responded, “after every third resident, hands should be washed, hand sanitizer can be used between handwashing.”
 The Director “also stated that for any internal medication, like insulin [or] eye drops, the nurse should wash her hands after each resident.”

 If your loved one is suffering from abuse, neglect or mistreatment while a resident at Spring Place Healthcare and Rehabilitation Center, the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Prairie County victims of mistreatment living in long-term facilities including nursing homes in Hazen.
+Our network of attorneys fights aggressively on behalf of Prairie County victims of mistreatment living in long-term facilities including nursing homes in Hazen.

 Our nursing home abuse attorneys can represent your loved one injured by the inappropriate actions of the facility and staff.
 We will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us work for you to ensure your rights are protected.